alexescalonafernandez/GsonForRestful/README.md

 # GsonForRestful

 GsonForRestful is a Java library that can be used to design Json Restful Web Services and/or Client.
 For serialization and deserialization purpose the [GSON](https://github.com/google/gson) library is used because can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
-This last is very useful at deserialization mode because the class design for this purpose can satisfy the [Single Responsability Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) easily, also [GSON](https://github.com/google/gson) support the use of Java Generics and register serializer and deserialzer for any class without the use of annotations.
+This last is very useful at deserialization mode because the class design for this purpose can satisfy the [Single Responsability Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) easily, also [GSON](https://github.com/google/gson) support the use of Java Generics and register serializer and deserializer for any class without the use of annotations.

 ## GsonForRestful Goals
 * Design a group of common class which can be used on service and client.
 See [GsonRestfulCommon](/GsonRestfulCommon/README.md)